Three Wishes (Singaporean TV series): Plot

-Zhao Yaozong (Thomas Ong), is a middle-aged man who works as an assistant horse trainer.
+Zhao Yaozong, is a middle-aged man who works as an assistant horse trainer.
 He loved horses since he was a kid and trained hard through the years to realise his dream of becoming a champion horse trainer.
 His mentor was retiring and he thought that his chance had finally come only to see the place snatched away by a foreign horse trainer, Enlai.
 Enlai became his superior and proposed many changes.
 Yaozong was afraid of inviting trouble and slogged his guts out but still didn't meet the expectations of his boss.

 Yaozong has three children.
-The eldest son, Zhao Youting (Shane Pow), is working as a gym instructor after his graduation.
-His daughter, Zhao Xiaomin (Julie Tan), who is still schooling, dreams of becoming a singer one day.
-His youngest son, Zhao Chenglong (Tan Junsheng), is facing the stress of PSLE.
+The eldest son, Zhao Youting, is working as a gym instructor after his graduation.
+His daughter, Zhao Xiaomin, who is still schooling, dreams of becoming a singer one day.
+His youngest son, Zhao Chenglong, is facing the stress of PSLE.
 Yaozong is being bullied at work but puts up a front in front of his family to maintain his integrity of being a father figure.
 Deep inside, he feels terrible but he puts on a brave smile everyday just so he doesn't lose the respect of his family.

 Yaozong meets a mysterious old woman who sells tissue paper.
-She wants to give him 3 wishes for him to fulfil what his heart desires.
+She wants to give him three wishes for him to fulfil what his heart desires.
 He does not believe her.
-Nevertheless, she leaves him with 3 coins for his wishes.
+Nevertheless, she leaves him with three coins for his wishes.

 Enlai wants to force Yaozong to resign.
 He speaks behind his back and makes things difficult for him.
 Yaozong does not want to lose this job and be separated from his precious horses.
-He thought of the old woman and the 3 wishes.
+He thought of the old woman and the three wishes.
 Although still sceptical, he decided to make a wish.

 A miracle happens.
 Yaozong manages to complete an almost impossible task and is praised by the horse owner.
 He starts to grow in confidence.
 Xiaomin meets with an accident while chasing her idol and is trapped in the car.
 Her family realises she is missing and searches for her frantically.
 Yaozong decides to use his second wish and they rescue Xiaomin to safety.